When Zeno of Cyprus was shipwrecked and stranded on Athens, he wasn’t expecting any good to happen.

 Cato infuriated both his political allies and enemies for his sheer refusal to compromise.
 He demanded that his friends and family adopt the same stance, without leaving room for any flexibility.
 But adherence to this impossible standard also earned him unshakable authority.
 By default, he became Rome’s moral arbiter of right and wrong.

-We can’t all be like him, but there is a lesson to be learnt.
+We can’t all be like him, but there is a lesson to be learned.
 If you stand for nothing, you’ll fall for everything.

 They felt that this practice invited passivity into our daily lives.
 It encourages us to simply hope for things to get better instead of taking concrete action.
 Rather than deny the harsh realities of life, they decided to embrace it.